-With the Atlantic Division now in the books, it’s time to look at the All-time Starting Lineups for the Central Division.
-In these five lineups, there were definitely a few absolute gimmes, but there were also a fair number of surprises- more than was the case in the Atlantic Division.
-As you read this, I imagine that, whether you agree with my selections or not, there are at least a couple players whose statistics will make you stop for a second and think “Damn!
+With the Atlantic Division in the books, it’s time to look at the All-time Starting Lineups for the Central Division.
+In these lineups, there were definitely a few absolute gimmes, but also a fair number of surprises- more than was the case in the Atlantic Division.
+As you read this, I imagine that, whether you agree with me or not, there are at least a couple of guys whose stats will make you stop for a second and think “Damn!
 He was better than I thought!”

 On to the All-time Starting Fives for NBA’s Central Division.
 Enjoy!

 PG- Reggie Theus (18.8 ppg, 47.7% FG, 80.6% FT, 3.4 rpg, 5.6 apg in 441 games)- Less of a pure point guard than Norm Van Lier, but Theus was a better scorer, rebounder and shooter.
 Also, his assist numbers are comparable to Van Lier’s (5.6 v.
 6.9 apg).